When you pull out of your driveway on a summer road trip, tension and anticipation can be high as you face hours together in the car.

 - Pray together as a family before pulling out of your driveway!
 We aren’t a perfect family, just filled with imperfection but we have done this for years.

-- Listen to stories on CDs or your device.
-We often listened to the action-packed story of Pilgrim’s Progress on CD when we were on a road trip.
+- Listen to stories on CDs or Audible or your device.
+We often listened to the action-packed story of Pilgrim’s Progress (audio version) when we were on a road trip.
 Our kids loved it.
 I am not a fan of letting kids watch videos while driving.
 They should be looking out the windows at the scenery!!

 - Play games that make everyone look out the windows.
 This might be a dated idea with video screens being the norm in cars, but it raises awareness of what’s out the window while driving.
 Games: the license plate game, counting horses or other games.